 Petrocelli became the Boston Red Sox regular shortstop in 1965 and would remain at that position until 1971 when he moved over to third base to make room for future Hall of Famer Luis Aparicio.
 Rico would be the Red Sox regular third baseman until his retirement in 1976.

 During his career Rico played in two World Series, in 1967 against the St. Louis Cardinals (he had two home runs), and in 1975 against the Cincinnati Reds when he had 8 base hits in 28 at-bats for a .308 average.

 Petrocelli was voted the All-Star Game starting shortstop twice, in 1967 and 1969.
 He led the league in fielding in both 1968 and 1969.
 Also in 1969, he set a league record for home runs by shortstops with 40. (since broken in 1998 by Alex Rodriguez with 42).
 1970 saw Rico knock in a career-high 103 runs while hitting 29 home runs.

 Petrocelli retired after the 1976 season, his fifteenth year in professional baseball.
 He was known as one of the league's best fielders for over a decade and left a .970 career fielding percentage to his credit.
 Rico's major league batting statistics show that he appeared in 1,553 games, went to bat 5,390 times, collected 1,352 base hits, including 210 home runs, 773 RBI and a .251 batting average.

-After his retirement he worked as a minor league coach for several years, mostly for the Red Sox organization.
+After his retirement he worked as a minor league coach for several years, mostly for the White Sox organization.
 Petrocelli managed the 1986 Appleton Foxes, 1987-1988 Birmingham Barons and 1992 Pawtucket Red Sox.

 - 1965 Topps All-Star Rookie Team